 So many employers that I speak with on a daily basis will tell me the problem with hiring college graduates is their lack of solid work experience in the industry in which they’re coming in to.
 Yet, if they’re expected to pick a volunteering role up for the sake of it, and then spend their time performing this role, overtaking the need to look for paid employment, it’s a problem that will continue to pose obstacles.

-Volunteering looks great on your college application form as it shows commitment and dedication – but take your time to search for the most relevant of roles and environments beforehand.
+Volunteering looks great on your college application form, whether for health coaching training or something different, as it shows commitment and dedication – but take your time to search for the most relevant of roles and environments beforehand.
 For example, if you’re keen on studying medicine, a role caring for others would be more suitable than a role sat at a desk in front of a PC!
 Likewise, if you’re looking to get into finance, a position working on the accounts for a local school would be much more beneficial than that of a classroom helper.